sap-tutorials/Tutorials/tutorials/cp-aibus-dox-ui-gen-ai/cp-aibus-dox-ui-gen-ai.md

     <!-- border -->![LLM](add-ponumber.png)

-Go ahead and create the list of header fields and line item fields as shown in the table and image below.
+Now, go ahead and add the remaining header fields and line item fields shown in the table and image below.
 Pay attention to the different data types and that the last three fields are line item fields (not header fields).
 Feel free to extend or reduce the list of fields.

 |  Field Type		    |  Field Name             | Data Type     | Setup Type
 |  :------------------- |  :-------------------	  | :----------   | :----------